 The Lafitte Corridor consists of the Lafitte Greenway open space and the neighborhoods located within approximately one-quarter mile of the Greenway's footprint.
 These neighborhoods include portions of the French Quarter, Tremé, Bayou St. John, and Mid-City.

 The $9.1 million in funding has been secured by the City largely from federal Disaster Community Development Block Grant (D-CDBG) money from HUD as well as $87,000 that Friends of Lafitte Corridor raised, thanks to the Recreational Trails Program.

-The City of New Orleans Department of Parks and Parkways is responsible for maintenance and upkeep of Lafitte Greenway.
+The New Orleans Recreation Development Commission (NORD) is responsible for maintenance and upkeep of Lafitte Greenway.
 We thank the City for this commitment to the Greenway's maintenance.